By Peter Mosiondz, Jr. …..

-In our previous installment I mentioned that we will discuss how to handle coins properly.
+In an earlier article, I mentioned that we will discuss how to handle coins properly.
 And, this is very important.
 One fingerprint or drop of moisture on an uncirculated coin could severely impair it as a worthy collectible, not to mention any potential resale or trading value.

 I was barely eight years of age when I took up the hobby of coin collecting.
 It happened quite by accident.

 It wasn’t some strange coin from a far-off land that captured my interest.
 It wasn’t some old or unusual coin found in pocket change.
 It happened on a shopping trip with my dad.

 Each Saturday morning I would accompany my father on his weekly shopping pilgrimage to the stores in downtown Philadelphia.
 My reward for carrying his bags was usually a small item from Woolworth’s or some other five-and-dime store.
 For those too young to recall the five-and-10-cent stores, the dollar stores have taken their place today.
 On this particular day my reward would be something quite different.